Goodlinux/IonosDnsUpdater/README.md

 # ENV VARIABLES FOR DOCKER CONTAINER

- API_KEY = ccc.secret           ' put the Api code and secret you have retrieve from ionos
+ API_KEY =  put the Api code and secret you have retrieve from ionos  ex : ccc.secret
- DOMAIN = xxx.mydomain.ext      ' name of the domain/subdomain to update
+ DOMAIN =   name of the domain/subdomain to update   ex : xxx.mydomain.ext
- DNS_TYPE = A                   ' DNS record type
+ DNS_TYPE = DNS record type  ex : A
+ CRON_DELAY = Delay to start the DNS update via cron  ex : */5  for each 5 minutes
- TZ=Europe/Paris                ' Time zone of the container
+ TZ =       Time zone of the container     ex : Europe/Paris

  License